duynguyen158/yootils/README.md

 Refer to the Makefile recipes for a list of supported commands, including formatting and type-checking code.

 ## Deployment
-This package is automatically deployed to PyPI when pull request to the `main` branch is merged, via GitHub Actions.
+This package is automatically deployed to PyPI when pull request to the `main` branch is merged and the version number is bumped, via GitHub Actions.